Tutorials

 )

-To further refine the geometry layout, a sectorization can be applied with the method sectorize().
+To refine the geometry layout, a sectorisation can be applied with the method

 In addition to the two lists indicating the number of sectors and the angle the

-sectorization starts from, a cartesian cell can also receive the boolean flag
+sectorisation starts from, a Cartesian cell can also receive the boolean flag

 windmill.
-This option generates a sectorized geometry where lines are drawn
+This last option generates a sectorised geometry where lines are

-# Build the cell's sectorized geometry with 'windimill' option enabled
+# Build the cell's sectorised geometry with 'windimill' option enabled

 cell.sectorize([1, 1, 4, 8], [0, 0, 0, 22.5], windmill=True)

-# Show the sectorized cell with regions colored according to the 'MATERIAL'
+# Show the sectorised cell with regions colored according to the 'MATERIAL'

 # property